 Growing up in Livingston, Montana, Gary Libecap was deeply influenced by the landscape surrounding his small town.
 In time, his professional interests focused on topics interwoven into the fabric of western society.
 He explores problems based on shared resources through the framework of property rights.
 Libecap studies the way outside factors influence market transactions.
 He looks at the gains often available by internalizing solutions, or keeping the role of the state limited.
 In the area of water, Libecap investigates the outcomes of state intervention (either assistance or regulation) on the resource and also the private water market.

-Libecap, the Donald Bren Professor of Corporate Environmental Management and Economics at the Bren School of Environmental Science and Management and Economics Department at the University of California, Santa Barbara.
-Libecap enjoys teaching and classroom interaction, but his passion is research.
+Libecap currently holds the positions of Professor of Corporate Environmental Management at the Bren School of Environmental Science and Management and Department of Economics at the University of California, Santa Barbara, Research Associate for the National Bureau of Economic Research, Cambridge, Massachusetts, and Research Group on Political Institutions and Economic Policy, Harvard University.
+He also enjoys teaching and classroom interaction, but his passion is research.

 Libecap describes himself as "very energetic."
-H is passion is the family cabin in western Montana.
-Free time cannot be too common a problem though, Libecap has been the recipient of nearly four dozen awards, written seven books and over fifty article, plus monographs, contributing chapters, and book reviews and was President of the Economic History Association, the Western Economic Association International, and the International Society for New Institutional Economics.
+His passion is the family cabin in western Montana.
+Free time cannot be too common a problem though, Libecap has been the recipient of nearly four dozen awards, written several books, including his latest, Environmental Markets: A Property Rights Approach, with Terry L. Anderson (Cambridge University Press, 2014) and over fifty article, plus monographs, contributing chapters, and book reviews and was President of the Economic History Association, the Western Economic Association International, and the International Society for New Institutional Economics.

 Libecap is also the Marge and Sherm Telleen Fellow at the Hoover Institution as well as a Research Associate at the National Bureau of Economic Research.
 His current research is the development of water markets and transfers.